jeffknupp/blog/content/2013-02-06-write-cleaner-python-by-using-exceptions.md

 use a "bare" `except:` clause or you'll end up suppressing real errors you didn't intend to catch.

+### But wait, there's more!

+The function above is admittedly contrived (though certainly based on a common anti-pattern).
+There are a number of other useful ways to use exceptions.
+Let's take a look at the use of an `else` clause when handling exceptions.

+In the rewritten version of `print_object` below, the code in the `else` block is executed only if the code in the `try` block **didn't** throw an exception.
+It's conceptually similar to using `else` with a `for` loop (which is itself a useful, if not widely known, idiom).
+It also fixes a bug in the previous
+version: we caught a `TypeError` assuming that only the call to `str()` would generate it.
+But what if it was actually (somehow) generated from the call to `print()` and has nothing to do with our string coercion?

+    #!py
+    def print_object(some_object):
+        # Check if the object is printable...
+        try:
+            printable = str(some_object)
+        except TypeError:
+            print("unprintable object")
+        else:
+            print(printable)

+Now, the `print()` line is only called if no exception was raised.
+If `print()` raises an exception, this will bubble up the call stack as normal.
+The `else` clause is often overlooked in exception handling but incredibly useful in certain situations.
+Another use of  `else` is when code in the `try` block requires some cleanup (and doesn't have a usable context manager), as in the below example:

+    #!py
+    def display_username(user_id):
+        try:
+            db_connection = get_db_connection()
+        except DatabaseEatenByGrueError:
+            print('Sorry!
+Database was eaten by a grue.')
+        else:
+            print(db_connection.get_username(user_id))
+            db_connection.cleanup()

+### How not to confuse your users

+A useful pattern when dealing with exceptions is the bare `raise`.
+Normally, `raise` is paired with an exception to be raised.
+However, if it's used in exception handling code, `raise` has a slightly different (but immensely useful) meaning.

+    #!py
+    def calculate_value(self, foo, bar, baz):
+        try:
+            result = self._do_calculation(foo, bar, baz)
+        except:
+            self.user_screwups += 1
+            raise
+        return result

+Here, we have a member function doing some calculation.
+We want to keep some statistics on how often the function is misused and throws an exception, but we have no intention of actually handling the exception.
+Ideally, we want to an exception raised in `_do_calculation` to be flow back to the user code as normal.
+If we simply raised a new exception from our `except` clause, the traceback point to our `except` clause and mask the real issue (not to mention confusing the user).
+`raise` on its own, however, lets the exception propagate normally *with its original traceback*.
+In this way, we record the information we want and the user is able to see what actually caused the exception.

+### A tale of two styles

-The two approaches to error handling are known as *Look Before You Leap (LBYL)* and *Easier to Ask for Forgiveness than Permission*.
+We've now seen two distinct approaches to error handling (lots of `if` statements vs. catching exceptions).
+These approaches are respectively known as *Look Before You Leap (LBYL)* and *Easier to Ask for Forgiveness than Permission*.
 In the LBYL camp, you always check to see if something can be done before doing it.
 In EAFP, you just do the thing.
 If it turns out that wasn't possible, *shrug* "my bad", and deal with it.

 Idiomatic Python is written in the EAFP style (where reasonable).
 We can do so because exceptions are cheap in Python.